camjw/HugeQuiz/README.md

 ## Deployment

 The app has not yet been deployed - this will be done once the styling of the app is complete.
+The app will be deployed to Heroku.

 ## Built with